Kráľova Hoľa is the highest paved road in Slovakia

 Kráľova hoľa (King's Hill) is a high mountain peak at an elevation of 1.934m (6,345ft) above the sea level, located in Brezno District, in the Banská Bystrica Region of central Slovakia.
 It’s the highest road of the country, but it is closed to private vehicles.

-The summit is easily accessible by a paved road from Šumiac, but the conditions of the road are going worse every year.
-On the top there is a TV transmitter with a 137.5 metres tall guyed tubular mast (built in 1960), a weather station and a station of the mountain rescue service.
+Set high on the eastern part of the Low Tatras range, the road to the summit is totally paved but the conditions of the road are worse every year.
+Starting at Sumiac, the road is 11.9 km (7.39 miles) long.
 This road is inaccessible by motor cars, except for the mountain rescue service and maintenance workers of the TV transmitter on the summit.

 Pic: Jakub Handzuš